pymc-devs/pytensor/doc/extending/creating_an_op.rst

     :ref:`views_and_inplace` for an explanation on how to do this.

-    If your :class:`Op` returns a view or changes the value of its inputs without doing as prescribed in that page, Pytensor will run, but will return correct results for some graphs and wrong results for others.
+    If your :class:`Op` returns a view or changes the value of its inputs without doing as prescribed in that page, PyTensor will run, but will return correct results for some graphs and wrong results for others.

     It is recommended that you run your tests in :class:`DebugMode`, since it